jrnold/acw_onset_markets/doc/notes/actions.md

         - During 1st 3 months of 1864, the slow decline continued.
 		- Jan: armies "lay nearly still both east and west"
-		- Feb 1st: draft ordered for 1.5 milliion men to serve 3 years or the war.
+		- Feb 1st: draft ordered for 1.5 million men to serve 3 years or the war.
 		- Gen. Butler sallied from Fort.
 Monroe in an attempt to take Richmond, but failed.
 		- Kilpatrick's cavalry got through 1st and 2nd lines of defense to Richmond, but thwarted by the third.
 		- Loss at Olustree